ifm/ifm3d-examples/ovp8xx/python/README.md

 ## Package installation
 Skip this step if you are *only* going to use examples in the `core` folder.

-The examples in this repository are available as a python package that can be locally installed.
+The examples in this repository are available as a Python package that can be locally installed.
 Examples in the ODS folder and in the Toolbox folder depend on each other and on core examples.
 Therefore, to simplify importing and reusing code, you will need to instal the package.

 From the `/python` folder, run the following command: